 Committee meetings follow a relatively formal process and are open to public observers.
 There can be more than 40 people present.
 On average approximately 25 people are taking part.

-If you are asked about personal or sensitive matters in the meeting which you do not wish to discuss in public, you may ask the chair for discussion to take place in private.
+If you are asked about personal or sensitive matters in the meeting which you do not want to discuss in public, you may ask the chair for discussion to take place in private.

 Conflicts of interest